pottedmeat7/OpenVR-WalkInPlace/Readme.md

 If you name a profile with the name "default" it will be the initially loaded profile once you "load profiles".

+## Graph Page

+The graph page will show you realtime values from the HMD, controllers and trackers.
+If you have WIP enabled the graph page will display vertical lines yellow for walk detection, orange for jog detection and red for run detection.

 ## Setting up To Re-Build the project from Source
-* You do not need this if you just want to use the WIP overlay*
+*You do not need this if you just want to use the WIP overlay*
 ### Boost
 1. Goto https://sourceforge.net/projects/boost/files/boost-binaries/1.65.1/
-2. Download Boost 1.63 Binaries (boost_1_65_1-msvc-14.0-64.exe)
+2. Download Boost 1.65 Binaries (boost_1_65_1-msvc-14.0-64.exe)
 3. Install Boost into `OpenVR-WalkInPlace/third-party/boost_1_65_1`

 ### Qt